l6gistaja/etvx/readme.txt

 Program schedule's HTML URLs can be combined by concatenating DB columns channels.xml_url and channels.xml_filetemplate.

+Completed downloads can be exported in MediaRSS format by running:
+    ./exportmrss.pl

 Developed and tested with:
     Linux kernel 2.6.26-2-686